commonsguy/cwac-security/docs/FLAGSECURE.md

 - `Snackbar`
 - context menus

 These have not yet been tested.
-Also, there are no official tests yet for the underlying widgets used for many of these popups: `PopupWindow`, `ListPopupWindow`, and `PopupMenu`.

 Google has officially stated that
 [all of this is working as intended](https://code.google.com/p/android/issues/detail?id=210590).